Rachel Marsh: Personal life

 A Filipino-American, Marsh was born in Seattle and grew up north of the city in Bothell, Washington.
 Her father is Filipino Hawaiian, and grew up in Hawaii but settled in Seattle after serving in the Vietnam War.
-Her mother died when she was 13 years old, and she has a brother and a sister.
+Her mother died when she was 13 years old; she has a brother and a sister.
 Her paternal grandparents are from Manila.
 She has taken Tagalog language classes.
 Her father later lived in Arlington.